The Success Of HARP 2 May Spawn HARP 3-Like Mortgage Programs

 In order to qualify for HARP, homeowners must meet just two basic criteria.

-First, your mortgage must have been securitized by Fannie Mae or Freddie Mac on, or before, May 31, 2009.
+First, your mortgage must have been a note date no later than May 31, 2009.
 Second, you must have a perfect payment history dating back 6 months; and may not have more than one 30-day late payment dating back one year.

 These criteria have not changed since HARP first launched.
 The program was projected to reach 7 million U.S. households at the time.
 It fell well short of that goal, closing just over one million through the end of 2011.